 Activities are private by default.
 This means that only the owner of the Activity record or a user with View All permissions can see them.
-The View All permission cannot be targeted to specific objects, so typically only System Administrators have View All enabled.
+The View All permission cannot be targeted to specific objects, so typically only System Administrators have the View All enabled permissions available.

 Activities have 2 additional settings that can extend their sharing.
 We recommend the first option, Controlled By Parent, for exerting sharing in DayBack.